 Revised abstracts (if necessary) must be uploaded onto ConfTool by the same date.

 The conference paper should be 3000 words max and the conference presentation should be 15 minutes max.

-Papers must conform to general academic standards for integrity and originality, and should include title and subtitle, references (end notes), images and figures, captions, and bibliography.
+Papers must conform to general academic standards for coherence, integrity, and originality, and should include title and subtitle, references (end notes), images and figures, captions, and bibliography.